corykacal/SIR-Model/README.txt

-person.cpp and population.cpp are my Person and Population classes as described in my write up
+The person.cpp file is my Person class and the population.cpp is my Population class.

-The three python programs are the graphs from my write up.

 The .so file is my python library of my c++ files made with the Boost.Python wrapper